Overwatered string of hearts

 New Potting Soil

 I suggest you use fresh soil for each repotting as it will have more nutrients.
 This will prevent spreading the fungi.
+However, if the topsoil is suffering from fungal infection, you can disinfect it in the oven.

 If you decide on a new potting mix, I suggest cacti or succulent mix.
 If you can’t find these, purchase any mix and add coarse sand or perlite to improve drainage (these two ingredients are very important).